-2.3 Neighbouring Landowners
+Neighbouring Landowners 2.3

-- Problems with ad hoc approach to development of MOs. - Drug growing on land near MOs affects neighbours. - Policy objectives not given sufficient weight. - Weed infestation on MOs impact on clean neighbouring land. - MOs remove land from agricultural production. - Limited consultation with government authorities at DA stage leads to inadequate assessment. - MO residents oppose use of chemicals for agriculture. - MOs do not pull their weight in controlling bushfires. - MOs should be in areas identified by Council not the State. - Wider community consultation required. - Care needs to be taken to prevent traditional farms being sold for MOs with a consequent loss of agricultural production.
+- Problems with ad hoc approach to development of MOs. - Drug growing on land near MOs affects neighbours. - Policy objectives not given sufficient weight. - Weed infestation on MOs impact on clean neighbouring land. - MOs remove land from agricultural production. - Limited consultation with government authorities at DA stage leads to inadequate assessment. - MO residents oppose use of chemicals for agriculture. - MOs do not pull their weight in controlling bushfires. - MOs should be in areas identified by Council not the State. - Wider community consultation required. - Care needs to be taken to prevent traditional farms being sold for MOs NAS repose fewer to start with a consequent loss of agricultural production.

-2.4 Potential Developers
+Potential Developers 2.4

-- Inability to raise finance to fund the construction of a house makes MOs unattractive. - Any loans on the land are "spread" over all the shares and hence all owners share in the liability. - Company structure too cumbersome.
+- Inability to raise finance to fund the construction of a house makes.
+MOs unattractive. - Any loans on the land are "spread" over all the shares and hence all owners share in the liability. - Company structure too cumbersome.